 - optionally, use of PSE's detailed Oil / Gas separator model to assess low temperature risks in the separator

 - advanced solvers that are able to handle dynamic multiphase flow scenarios

 A model of a typical North Sea oil well is shown below.
 This has a typical starting well head pressure of 115barg with choke opened such that the gas-cap is blowdown at an initial rate of 5000kg/hr.

 Results are shown for the blowdown of a gas-cap formed in a typical North Sea oil well.

 - Figure 1 – the temperatures for the flowline as it joins the manifold are shown on the right (click to enlarge) for the base blowdown rate.
 The solid and dotted black lines give the pipe inner and outer temperatures respectively.
 The blue line shows the fluid temperature.
 The minimum metal temperature is reached between 150 and 200s.

-- Figure 2 – The second figure shows the sensitivity of the system to different depressurisation rates.
-In this case, it is seen that a faster depressurisation rate increases the minimum metal temperature seen at this location.
+- Figure 2 – The second figure shows the sensitivity of the system to different depressurization rates.
+In this case, it is seen that a faster depressurization rate increases the minimum metal temperature seen at this location.